altocodenl/tagaway/readme.md

    - Returns an object with stats.

 `GET /admin/debug/ID`
-   - Returns an object with all the pic/vid information.
+   - Returns an object with all the piv information.

 `GET /admin/logs`
    - Returns an array of logs.

 `GET /admin/dates`
-   - Returns a CSV file with the date information of pictures.
+   - Returns a CSV file with the date information of pivs.

 ### Statistics